What to Do in Milos, Greece: 3 Days of Fishing Villages

-LAST UPDATED: SEPTEMBER 12, 2025 | TRAVEL DATES: JULY 2025 | EST. READING TIME: 16 MIN
+LAST UPDATED: | TRAVEL DATE: | EST. READING TIME: 26 MIN

-It’s this peace and quiet that makes Milos so special, let alone the variety of volcanic aftermath that has crafted an entirely unique landscape to explore: white staggering seaside formations, secluded beach caves, coves under chutes connected by ladders—the list goes on and on for every type of adventure appetite.
-The compact layout of the drivable eastern half means no landmark is more than 30 minutes away, so take the time to check out every beach during your 3 days on Milos—each one is different from the last!
+It’s this peace and quiet that makes wandering the whitewashed villages of Milos so special, let alone the variety of volcanic aftermath which crafted an entirely unique landscape to explore: staggering seaside formations, secluded beach caves, cliff chutes connected by ladders—the list goes on and on for every adventure appetite.

 3 Days in Milos Itinerary